-It is best to have an indoor arena large enough to accommodate 10 horses in the perimeter (3-4 people around each horse).
+It is best to have an indoor arena large enough to accommodate 10-15 horses in the perimeter (3-4 people around each horse).
 The area needs to be large enough that participants can walk around each horse group and not disturb the space of the group next to one another.

-Courses have been conducted inside large barns.
-We have worked in the alleyway of a barn, so the width of the alleyway should be wide enough to move easily while not being crowded.
-Weather permitting, we can work outside in a large paddock or fenced field.
-Some facilities have a covered area but are not enclosed.
+Courses have also been conducted inside large barns.
+We have also worked in the alleyway of a barn, so the width of the alleyway should be wide enough to move easily while not being crowded.
+If the weather is good, it is great to be able to work outside.
+We can work in a large paddock or fenced field.
+Some facilities have a covered area, but are not enclosed.
 This is acceptable as we can get away from the elements if necessary.

 Ideally, equine facilities should not have other trainings in session during the course.
-We do not allow outside auditing of observers and other trainers as it disrupts the energetic flow of the HTA course and forms a distraction.
+We do not allow outside auditing as observers and other trainings can form as a distraction.

-Please assure the facility contact person that the participants attending the class who are not familiar with horses are teamedup with people who have horse experience.
+Please assure the facility contact person that the participants attending the class who are not familiar with horses are teamed-up with people who have horse experience.
 Inexperienced participants are not allowed to handle the horses while unattended.

 It is important to have someone in the class that is familiar with the facility and the horses.
-This person can let us know the individual aspects of each horse.
+This person is able to let us know the individual aspects of each horse.
+This helps the class run smoothly.